moq-wg/moq-transport/draft-lcurley-warp.md

 * The sender might not support QUIC stream prioritization.

 TODO: Refer to Congestion Response and Priorirization Section for further details on various proposals.

+### Ordering by Priorities

+Media is produced as a set of layers, such as for example low definition and high definition, or low frame rate and high frame rate.
+Each media object belonging to a track and a group has two attributes: the object-id, and the priority (or layer).

+When nodes or relays have to choose which object to send next, they apply the following rules:

+* within the same group, objects with a lower priority number (e.g. P1) are always sent before objects with a numerically greater priority number (e.g., P2)
+* within the same group, and the same priority level, objects with a lower object-id are always sent before objects with a higher object-id.
+* objects from later groups are normally always send before objects of previous groups.

+The latter rule is generally agreed as a way to ensure media freshness, and to recover quickly if queues and delays accumulate during a congestion period.
+However, there may be cases when finishing the transmission of an ongoing group results in better user experience than strict adherence to the freshness rule.
+We expect that that the working group will eventually reach consensus and define meta data that control this behavior.

+There have been proposals to allow emitters to coordinate the allocation of layer priorities across multiple coordinated tracks.
+At this point, these proposals have not reached consensus.

 ## Groups
 TODO: Add text describing interation of group and intra object priorities within a group and their relation to congestion response.
 Add how it refers to {{priority-congestion}}